Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 ##### Accessing the challenge with your own Linux Machine

 To access the challenge with your own Linux machine, you need to connect to TryHackMe's network using a VPN.
 First, download the OpenVPN configuration file from the TryHackMe website.
-Then, use the `openvpn` command to connect: `sudo openvpn --config <path-to-config-file>`.
-Once connected, you can access the challenge environment as if you were using the AttackBox.
+Then, connect to the `openvpn` command: `sudo openvpn --config <path-to-config-file>`.
+Once connected, you can access the challenge environment as if using the AttackBox.
 The required tools might not be installed but are easily installed if needed.

 #### Solution